cnayan/walkie-talkie/README.md

 - Free of ads!! 🤩
 - No money spent on calls within your network.

+## Concerns / Todo
+- Secure data transmission
+- No permissions needed to send messages - this could be unwanted to some people

 # Flutter specific
 A few resources to get you started if this is your first Flutter project: